chilispa/way-to-the-cake/learning-path.md

 # Learning Path
 We do 2 week long study iterations.
-At the end of the iteration we discuss what we have studied in order to align, check if we understand and ask ourselves questions on how to improve our daily work.
+At the end of each iteration we discuss what we have studied in order to align, check if we understand and ask ourselves questions on how to improve our daily work.

 ## Iteration 1
 * [Keep It DRY, Shy, and Tell the Other Guy - Andy Hunt and Dave Thomas](http://media.pragprog.com/articles/may_04_oo1.pdf)